fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 - Project DEMO - https://android-forum.netlify.app/home
 - Link to repository with deployed version code - https://github.com/fanitaadamova/Android-forum-version-with-deploy/tree/main
 - Used:
-  - Netlify for the frontend deployment and Render for the backend deployment.
+  - Netlify for the frontend deployment;
+  - Render for the backend deployment;
   - MongoDB database used for application is hosted on MongoDB Cloud.

 ## Site overview